ndangles/letlog/README.md

 Usage
 -----

-letlog is a module that helps cut down on tedious console.log labeling when printing out simply variables.
+Letlog is a module that helps cut down on tedious console.log labeling when printing out simply variables.
 With this module you will be able to simply log the variable itself while the module attaches a label of the variable name for you.

 Configuration
 -------------